shawnferry/HOL7712-gitbook/solaris-and-puppet.md

 ## Access to Oracle Providers

-The available IPS oracle-solaris\_providers pacakge will lag behind the github repository and Puppet Forge modules.
+The available IPS oracle-solaris\_providers package will lag behind the github repository and Puppet Forge modules.
 While those are available for you to use Oracle support channels extend only to packages shipped via IPS.

 [^1]: Installed as a dependency of the puppet IPS package